10 Norwegian Knitting Patterns

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, we will take a look over Norway’s knitting history and see classic Norwegian knitting patterns we can recreate today.
+We will examine Norway’s knitting history and classic Norwegian knitting patterns that we can recreate today.

 Norwegian Knitting History

-Knitted goods importation dates back to the 13th and 14th Centuries, silk gowns, mittens, shawls, and stockings.
+Importation of knitted goods dates back to the 13th and 14th Centuries, including silk gowns, mittens, shawls, and stockings.

-The upper class used to wear knitted silk gowns that used to be worn underneath their everyday clothes.
+The upper class used to wear knitted silk gowns that were worn underneath their everyday clothes.

-In the Folkemusuem you can see a lot of mittens and stockings from the 1700s.
+In the Folkemuseum, you can see a lot of mittens and stockings from the 1700s.

-Also, beautiful knitting needles were expensive and were usually given as a gift.
+Also, beautiful knitting needles were expensive and usually given as gifts.

 The popularity of knitting…